Bachelor of Arts and Bachelor of General Studies in Human Sexuality

 GPA Requirements

-Students need a 3.5 GPA in their Human Sexuality major.
+Students need a 3.5 GPA in their Human Sexuality major to qualify for Departmental Honors.
+There is no minimum for a student's overall GPA.

 Honors Thesis

 Students write an honors thesis that is pertinent to the study of Human Sexuality.
 An honors thesis is a piece of original research or other project supervised by a faculty member of any department.
-In most cases, the result will be a written document of some length, but this could vary depending on the topic and what the student and thesis advisor agree on.
+In most cases, the result will be a written document of some length, but the student and thesis advisor may also agree on alternative, creative formats for the thesis project.

-Students take 6 credit hours of honors thesis work (3 hours per semester for 2 semesters) and they must earn a A or B in the first semester and a A the second.
-For these 6 hours, students can enroll in:
+To complete the project, students must take 6 credit hours of honors thesis work (3 hours per semester for 2 semesters) and they must earn an A or B in the first semester and an A the second.
+For these 6 hours, students typically enroll in:

 Typical Timeline